 Disney and Pixar recently held a launch event for a new online virtual world from Disney Interactive called “World of Cars Online.”
 Based on the hit animated Disney/Pixar film Cars, the game gives kids the opportunity to customize their own car and interact and race with characters from the film.

-The event itself had no shortage of entertainment and fun as Lightning McQueen, Mater, and Sally were posing for photos along with celebrity guests Cheech Marin and Jenifer Lewis, voices of “Ramone” and “Flo” from the film.
-Also on hand were Melissa Joan Hart and Joey Lawrence promoting their new ABC Family show cleverly titled Melissa & Joey.
-Tori Spelling and family were in attendance along with a few other Hollywood families.
-An assortment of Disney Channel stars were there as well (none of whom I recognized, see the slideshow below – perhaps you can name them).
+The event itself had no shortage of entertainment and fun as Lightning McQueen, Mater, and Sally were posing for photos along with celebrity Guests Cheech Marin and Jenifer Lewis, voices of “Ramone” and “Flo” from the film.
+Also on hand were Melissa Joan Hart and Joey Lawrence, promoting their new ABC Family show cleverly titled Melissa & Joey.
+Tori Spelling and family were in attendance, along with a few other Hollywood families.
+An assortment of Disney Channel stars was there as well (none of whom I recognized, see the slideshow below – perhaps you can name them).